GuySie/ha-meural/README.md

 `meural.reset_brightness`
 `meural.toggle_informationcard`
 `meural.preview_image`
 These services are fully documented in `services.yaml`.

-Service `meural.preview_image` temporarily displays an image on your Canvas.
-The amount of time these images will display can be set with `previewDuration` using service `meural.set_device_option`, in the Meural app or in the Meural web interface.
+Service `meural.preview_image` temporarily displays an image from a specified URL on your Canvas.
+The amount of time these images will display can be set with parameter `previewDuration` using service `meural.set_device_option`, in the Meural app or in the Meural web interface.
 This service is most suitable for use in automation when you wish to display images temporarily on the Canvas without uploading them as artwork to the Meural servers.

 **Tip:** The official Meural settings for the sensitivity of brightness to ambient light sensor reading are limited to high (100), medium (20) or low (4).
-But you can make it any value of sensitivity, on a scale of 0 to 100, using `meural.set_device_option` and setting `alsSensitivity`.
-I find Meural's low value will still make the screen too bright, so I keep mine set to 2.
+But you can make it any value of sensitivity, on a scale of 0 to 100, using `meural.set_device_option` and setting parameter `alsSensitivity`.
+I find Meural's low value still makes the screen too bright for my location, so I keep `alsSensitivity` set to 2.

 ### Google Assistant
 Meural currently only supports Alexa voice commands for the Canvas.
 However, if your Home Assistant supports Google Home / Google Assistant - either [configured manually](https://www.home-assistant.io/integrations/google_assistant/) or via [Nabu Casa](https://www.nabucasa.com/config/google_assistant/) - you can expose a Canvas entity and control it via Google.
 A media player in Home Assistant currently supports OnOff (turning the entity on or off) and Modes (changing the entity's input source) in Google.
 This means you can turn the Canvas on or off and select different playlists for the Canvas to display.
 Change the name of your Canvas to something you can pronounce - if you want to call your Canvas 'Meural', spell it 'Mural'.